shamshod01/image-classifier/README.md

-# To Run The Project Copy and Paste code to Google Colab Environment

-##Read Briefly about code structure and Project itself below
-##Introduction:
+# Final Project of Introduction to AI class
+## Introduction:

 This project aims to classify images by applying CNN(Convolutional Neural Network) to various image datasets, and to improve performance by using methods such as network structure design, hyperparameter tuning, batch normalization, and dropout.
 The program uses Python 3 and utilizes the PyTorch library.The code is written using Google Colab and include the following features:
 -   Dataset download part